secretstartups/handbook/job-families/people-ops/people-operations/index.html.md

 - High sense of urgency and accuracy
 - Experience at a growth-stage tech company

-## Senior Manager, People Operations
+## Senior Manager, People Connect

-The Senior Manager, People Operations reports to Director, Global People Operations.
+The Senior Manager, People Connect reports to Director, Global People Operations.

 #### Job Grade

-The Senior Manager, People Operations is a [Grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Manager, People Connect is a [Grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Responsibilities